Chapter 7 Global and local spatial autocorrelation

 plot(st_geometry(bur_mc))

-We now have the burglaries data, let’s now count how many burglaries there are within each LSOA polygon.
-This is a point in polygon operation that we covered in week 4 when we counted the number of violent crimes in the buffers of the licenced premises for example.
-If the code or the notion does not make much sense to you make sure you review the relevant session from week 4.
+We now have the burglaries which took place in Manchester borough.
+Let’s now count how many burglaries there are within each LSOA.
+This is a point in polygon operation that we covered in week 4 when we counted the number of violent crimes in the buffers of the licensed premises for example.
+If the code or the notion does not make much sense to you make sure you review the relevant session from week 4, and ask us about this in the lab or for me to cover it again in the feedback session.

 tm_shape(burglaries_per_lsoa) +